-As Congress considers ocean policy and fisheries-related legislation, we are committed to ensuring our national ocean policies continue to support abundant fish populations and conserve the habitats upon which they rely.
+As Congress and the federal administration consider updating ocean and fisheries-related policies and legislation, we are committed to ensuring our national ocean policies continue to support abundant fish populations and conserve the habitats upon which they rely.
 Our aim is both to preserve the science and conservation advancements that have already been secured and to make additional improvements that not only promote the long-term health of U.S. fisheries and strengthen the wellbeing of fishing communities, but also ensure that our oceans and those who rely on them can successfully meet the emerging challenges of the future.

 The Network’s goals for U.S. ocean and fisheries policy, including the reauthorization of the Magnuson-Stevens Act, are to: